sqlparser/gspHome/_posts/2020-10-08-sql-parse-tree-node-and-underlying-tokens-en.md

 We like to change the condition in the where clause from `e.job_id = 1` to `e.salary > 1000`.

-Below is the Java code illustrate how to achieve this.
+Below is the Java code illustrates how to achieve this.
 ```java
 sqlparser.sqltext = "SELECT *\n" +
         "FROM scott.employee\n" +